oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Memory
 ------

 Linear, unformatted memory allocations are represented as pointers in the host application.
-A pointer on the host has the same size as a pointer on the device.
+A pointer on the Host has the same size as a pointer on the device.

 Types
 ~~~~~

 Three types of allocations are supported.
-The type of allocation
-describes the *ownership* of the allocation:
+The type of allocation describes the *ownership* of the allocation:

-1. **Host** allocations are
-owned by the host and are intended to be allocated out of system memory.
+1. **Host** allocations are owned by the host and are intended to be allocated out of system memory.

-Host allocations are accessible by the host and one or more devices.
-The
+    + Host allocations are accessible by the host and one or more devices.
-same pointer to a host allocation may be used on the host and all
-supported devices; they have *address equivalence*.
-Host allocations are
+    + The same pointer to a host allocation may be used on the host and all supported devices; they have *address equivalence*.
-not expected to migrate between system memory and device local memory.
+    + Host allocations are not expected to migrate between system memory and device local memory.
-Host allocations trade off wide accessibility and transfer benefits for
-potentially higher per-access costs, such as over PCI express.
+    + Host allocations trade off wide accessibility and transfer benefits for potentially higher per-access costs, such as over PCI express.

-2. **Device** allocations are owned by a specific device and are intended
-to be allocated out of device local memory, if present.
-Device
+2. **Device** allocations are owned by a specific device and are intended to be allocated out of device local memory, if present.

-allocations generally trade off access limitations for higher
+    + Device allocations generally trade off access limitations for higher performance.
-performance.
-With very few exceptions, device allocations may only be
-accessed by the specific device that they are allocated on, or copied to
+    + With very few exceptions, device allocations may only be accessed by the specific device that they are allocated on,
-a host or another device allocation.
-The same pointer to a device
+      or copied to another device or Host allocation.
-allocation may be used on any supported device.
+    + The same pointer to a device allocation may be used on any supported device.

-3. **Shared**
-allocations share ownership and are intended to migrate between the host
+3. **Shared** allocations share ownership and are intended to migrate between the host and one or more devices.
-and one or more devices.
-Shared allocations are accessible by at least
+    + Shared allocations are accessible by at least the host and an associated device.
-the host and an associated device.
-Shared allocations may be accessed by
+    + Shared allocations may be accessed by other devices in some cases.
-other devices in some cases.
-Shared allocations trade off transfer costs
+    + Shared allocations trade off transfer costs for per-access benefits.
-for per-access benefits.
-The same pointer to a shared allocation may be
-used on the host and all supported devices.
+    + The same pointer to a shared allocation may be used on the host and all supported devices.

-A **Shared System** allocation is a sub-class of a **Shared**
+A **Shared System** allocation is a sub-class of a **Shared** allocation,
-allocation, where the memory is allocated by a *system allocator* - such
-as ``malloc`` or ``new`` - rather than by an allocation API.
-Shared
+where the memory is allocated by a *system allocator* - such as ``malloc`` or ``new`` - rather than by an allocation API.
-system allocations have no associated device - they are inherently
+Shared system allocations have no associated device - they are inherently cross-device.
-cross-device.
-Like other shared allocations, shared system allocations
-are intended to migrate between the host and supported devices, and the
+Like other shared allocations, shared system allocations are intended to migrate between the host and supported devices,
-same pointer to a shared system allocation may be used on the host and
-all supported devices.
+and the same pointer to a shared system allocation may be used on the host and all supported devices.

 In summary: